ncruickshank/nc_r_tidytuesday/20210518 - Ask a Manager Survey/20210518---Ask-a-Manager-Survey.md

 ![](20210518---Ask-a-Manager-Survey_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-### Which industries have the highest income?

-### Which industries have the highest proporional bonuses?

 The phrase “bonus” is used here as a shorthand for “other monetary compensation”, as there is little difference for most industries.
 However, there are some clear interesting trends here.
 “Sales” making